SSh-60: Design

 The overall form and shell of the helmet remained unchanged.
-The internal harness was modified to include four stuffed leather pads (rather than three as with the SSh-40) attached to the dome rivets.
-The petals were moved to the top of the helmet along with two rivets and the chin strap.
-As the SSh-60 looks identical to the SSh-40 externally when worn, photos don't indicate how many were in use.
-The short time of manufacture suggests that these were limited in numbers when compared to the SSh-40.
+The internal harness was modified to include four brown vynil flaps (rather than three as with the SSh-40) attached to the dome rivets.
+The flaps were moved to the top of the helmet along with two rivets and the chin strap.
+The flaps of the liner were threaded together with an adjustable white cord tie and they weren't padded as previous models, allowing the user to wear a fur winter cap (ushanka) beneath the helmet, by adjusting the ties accordingly.

 An export version of the SSh-60 exists, designed for sale and exportation to other countries outside of the Soviet Union.
 It differs from the main issue helmet only with a change to the color of the helmet liner.

-The SSh-60 was subsequently developed into the model SSh-68.
-Quantities of both SSh-40s and SSh-60s remained in use throughout the Soviet period in beyond - Some examples were still being used by the Russian Army in the 2010s.
+While SSh-60 was intended to replace the SSh-40, it never fully did.
+After the introduction of the newer SSh-68, it continued to be used by several units as mixed issues.
+During the Soviet-Afghan War, both the SSh-40 and SSh-60 still remained in use with the Soviet Army.

+The SSh-60 was exported to some Warsaw Pact members, and other countries including Vietnam, where it was mostly used by North Vietnamese Army anti-aircraft artillery crews during the Vietnam War; Syrian troops were issued with SSh-60s during the Yom Kippur war; Prior to the Iran-Iraq war, the Iraqi Army used the Polish wz.
+50 besides SSh-40 and SSh-60 helmets, but these were gradually replaced by the M80 helmet.